Johnson County prosecutor sentenced, resigns following domestic abuse plea

 - Official misconduct – Level 6 felony

-As part of his plea deal, Cooper will not serve any time in jail.
-Instead, he will serve 540 days of supervised probation, pay a domestic violence fee and participate in a counseling program.
+As part of his plea deal, Cooper also will participate in a counseling program.

-Instead of his initial plea agreement, an amended conditional plea agreement filed Tuesday by the Johnson County clerk shows that the criminal confinement charge will be entered for conviction as a level 6 felony, and the official misconduct charge will be entered as a class A misdemeanor.
+Instead of his initial plea agreement, an amended conditional plea agreement filed Tuesday by the Johnson County clerk showed that the criminal confinement charge would be entered for conviction as a Level 6 felony, and the official misconduct charge will be entered as a Class A misdemeanor.

 Cooper can petition the court to convert the confinement charge to a misdemeanor in April 2022.
 He can petition for the identity deception charge to be converted to a misdemeanor as soon as he completes the conditions of his probation.